MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 > [!IMPORTANT]
 > It’s particularly important for authors to ensure that their HoloLens is calibrated correctly.
 Otherwise, all operators using the guide will see misaligned holograms.

-You can use the Calibration app that comes with HoloLens to set your IPD and ensure proper device fit.
+You can use the Calibration app that comes with HoloLens to set your interpupillary distance (IPD) and ensure proper device fit.

 To set your IPD using the Calibration app:
 1. Do the bloom gesture to launch the Start menu.